‘Good’ customer experience (CX) just doesn’t cut it for companies today.

 Outbound campaigns certainly have a place in marketing programs today.
 For instance, short-term campaigns are best for promoting specific products or services upon launches.

-The tools ‘push’ channel-specific messaging to target customers and prospects based on where day-to-day marketers believe they are in their respective journeys.
+The tools ‘push’ channel-specific messaging to their target audience based on where marketers believe they are in their respective customer journeys.

 More often than not, this leads to watered-down, inefficient marketing.